artainmo/DevOps/cloud/README.md

 ### Security and Compliance
 AWS is responsible for the security of the cloud while customers of the security in the cloud.
 The client must for example configure the firewall and IAM in the cloud but also encrypt application data.<br>
 ![Screen Shot 2024-05-18 at 13 20 41](https://github.com/artainmo/DevOps/assets/53705599/124e785e-7b1d-4d03-ac8a-fce1689c7edb)<br>
 AWS is responsible for patching and fixing flaws within the infrastructure, but customers are responsible for patching their guest OS and applications.
 Thus both AWS and the customer are responsible for Patch management.
 Similarly, configuration management is a shared responsibility.
-AWS maintains the configuration of its infrastructure devices, but a customer is responsible for configuring their own guest operating systems, databases, and applications.
+AWS maintains the configuration of its infrastructure devices, but a customer is responsible for configuring their own guest operating systems, databases, and applications.<br>
+Customers are responsible for Service and Communications Protection or Zone Security which may require the customers to route or zone data within specific security environments.

 A Distributed Denial-of-Service (DDoS) attack on our infrastructure is done by saturating/overwhelming our application server with requests.
 Those high volume requests occur via bots run on servers.<br>
 AWS Shield Standard protects against DDoS attacks, is activated for every AWS customer and is free.<br>
 Alternatively, AWS Shield Advanced offers premium DDoS protection is optional and costs $3000/month.
 With Shield Advanced AWS reimburses costs that incurred during a DDoS attack.<br>
-The web application firewall AWS WAF can also help protect against common web exploits by filtering requests based on rules.
-It can be deployed on Application Load Balancer, API Gateway and CloudFront.<br>
+The AWS web application firewall (WAF) can also help protect against common web exploits by filtering HHTP/HTTPS requests based on rules.
+HTTP/HTTPS requests are part of the Application layer, which is layer 7.
+WAF can be deployed on Application Load Balancer, API Gateway and CloudFront.<br>
 CloudFront and Route 53 provide availability protection by using the global edge network.<br>
 When under attack you must be ready to scale and can use AWS Auto Scaling for that.